xepozz/mammoth-plus/README.md

 #### Custom style map

 By default,
-mammoth-plus maps some common .docx styles to HTML elements.
+mammoth maps some common .docx styles to HTML elements.
 For instance,
 a paragraph with the style name `Heading 1` is converted to a `h1` element.
 You can pass in a custom map for styles by passing an options object with a `styleMap` property as a second argument to `convertToHtml`.